saturnlighting/literature-review/README.md

 **What type of road lighting is the most suitable for cycling to increase and be safer?**

+Other interesting questions to respond:

-What do we know so far on the topic?
-What are the research gaps?
-What happens to people who do not walk/cycle when it is dark?
+- What happens to people who do not cycle when it is dark?
 Do they change their routes?
 Do they change their mode of transport?

+- Is traffic stress or darkness a bigger barrier to cycling (and impact of lighting)?

 ## Research gaps

 - Lack of research in developing countries

-- No research on wheeling and lighting

 - Methodological inconsistencies (see Loukaitou-Sideris (2006))